 Continuing students and Transfer Students

-Offered in partnership with the Cross Cultural Centers, our Culture and Identity Scholar Communities provide opportunities — especially for underrepresented students on campus — to create cultural, social and academic connections.
+Offered in partnership with Student Diversity & Belonging, Cultural and Identity Scholar Communities provide opportunities — especially for underrepresented students on campus — to create cultural, social and academic connections.
 These communities also serve as safe spaces for students who identify within the Culture & Identity Scholars Community.
 We offer the following communities in the application:

 - APIDA (Asian Pacific Islander Desi Americans) Scholars